adamant/adamant.language.reference/optional-type.md

-# Optional Types
+# Optional Type

-Optional types are used to indicate situations where a value may not be present.
-They replace the role of null pointers and null references in languages that support them.
+The optional type is used to indicate situations where a value may not be present.
+It replaces the role of null pointers and null references in languages that support them.
 Handling of optional types is highly optimized and using an optional type should never be a performance concern.

 ## The `none` Value

 To express that an optional type has no value, use the `none` keyword.
+Note, the type of `none` is `never?`

 ## Conditioning on a Value